edbzn/blog/content/blog/managing-subscriptions-in-angular/index.md

 ![Subscription schema](./subscription.png)

-Observables are lazy which means that they don't push any value before the system `.subscribe()` to them.
-Once the system subscribes, the Observable push one or multiple values to the connected Observer.
+By default Observables are lazy, which means they don't produce any value before the system `.subscribe()` to them.
+Once the system subscribes, the Observable push one or more values to the connected Observer.

-As we usually do with Event Listeners or `setInterval()` function, the Observable execution needs to be stopped to avoid memory leaks.
+As we usually do with event listeners or `setInterval()` function, the Observable execution needs to be stopped to avoid memory leaks.
 The Subscription has one important method `.unsubscribe()` that disposes the resource.

 We usually think that memory leaks are hidden and imperceptible.
-By the way it's completely wrong.
-An application that leak becomes quickly unusable before it entirely crashes.
+By the way it's completely wrong, in this situation the application becomes quickly unusable before it crashes.

 ![Beer leak](./beer.gif)